jensbrak/pi-py/README.md

 Assumption is that `action` is whatever is needed to actually update the dyndns provider with a new external IP.
 In other words: he key component for actually updating a dyndns provider with new IP is NOT covered here.

-Example: I use Free DNS (http://freedns.afraid.org) and they provide personal URL (if you have account) that will update their records with a new IP.
+*Example: I use Free DNS (http://freedns.afraid.org) and they provide personal URL (if you have account) that will update their records with a new IP.
 It looks something like this: http://freedns.afraid.org/dynamic/update.php?abcdef (just an example, non working I hope).
-This is what I use as action with pippy!
+This is what I use as action with pippy!*

-**logfile**
+`logfile: string`

-`string: fully qualified path to logfile`
+*Fully qualified path to logfile*

 pippy will write IP changes to this file.
 If file is missing it will be created, but missing directories is not handled and will cause error.

-**changeonly**
+`changeonly: bool`

-`bool: if IP changes shall be logged only`
+*If IP changes shall be logged only*

 What to log:
 If `true`: only IP changes shall be logged in `logfile` If `false`: even checks with no change shall be logged in `logfile` (not recommended)

-**debug**
+`debug: bool`

-`bool: if debug messages shall be printed
+*If debug messages shall be printed*

 What to print:
 If `true`: print debugg info to stdout (will not be printed in `logfile`)